2026 PRIMARY ELECTIONS

 What’s in Pam’s Picks?

-General voting information (when, where, and how) and information on all candidates whose names will appear on your March 5th Watauga County Primary Election ballot.
+General voting information (when, where, and how) and information on all candidates whose names will appear on your March 3rd Watauga County Democratic Primary Election ballot.
 The “Candidate Discussion” is presented in the order candidates will appear on your ballot.
 I have researched candidate campaign platforms and records where available.
 Information for my candidate discussions comes from candidates’ responses to the “Pam’s Picks Questionnaire,” candidate voting records, press reports, and/or other sources.
 I have also supplied candidate web site references and/or Facebook links where available.
-I provide Party affiliation for all candidates, regardless of whether the race is partisan or non-partisan.
-I believe informed voters know the party affiliation of all candidates.
+While the Watauga Board of Education races are “non-partisan,” I provide candidates’ party affiliations.
+I believe knowing the party affiliation of a candidate provides context and can suggest how a candidate’s decision-making might be guided by underlying beliefs and principles.
 For additional information, you can follow the provided links or contact candidates directly with your questions.

 This is how I will cast my ballot:

-Click here for a printable “Pam’s Picks” marked sample ballot for the March 5th primary elections (PDF file).
-You can print out the marked sample ballot and take it with you into your polling place or access “Pam’s Picks” on your phone inside the polling place.
+Click here for a printable “Pam’s Picks” marked sample ballot for the March 3rd primary elections (PDF file).
+You can print out or take a picture of the above marked sample ballot and take it with you into your polling place or access “Pam’s Picks” on your phone inside the polling place.
 You are NOT allowed to use your cell phone to take pictures of your ballot or selphies once inside the polling place.